cyph/cyph/README.md

 You'll then need to set the environment variables from `boot2docker start`'s output (and probably add them to your bashrc or equivalent).

+(**Note:** Docker's error messages suck.
+For troubleshooting, run boot2docker with `-v` and read VirtualBox's error log; VT-x issues in particular can cause silent breakage.)

 ---

 To build for the first time, run the following command inside your local Cyph repository: